MByteBender/minesweeper/README.md

 - Mihailo Vucinic
 - Simon Weisser

+Part of the Base code is taken from Almas Baimagambetov (https://youtu.be/JwcyxuKko_M) Code Segments from Almas : part of Tileclass and part of Creatcontentmethode, getNeighbors

 Copyright (c) 2023 FH Campus Wien

 This project, Minesweeper, is the property of FH Campus Wien and is protected by copyright laws.